opsmatters/bitly-java-api/src/main/java/com/opsmatters/bitly/api/README.md

 * getMetricsByCountries(group, query): returns the metrics for the given group and query parameters.
 * getMetricsByReferringNetworks(group): returns the metrics for the given group.

+### Organizations

+* get(organizationGuid): returns the attributes of the given organization.
+* list(): returns the list of organizations.
+* getShortenCounts(organizationGuid, query): returns the counts of shortened links for the given organization.

 <sub>Copyright (c) 2020 OpsMatters</sub>